BDO-Wellington/NZNO-Expense-Claim/README.md

 2. **Standard Expenses**:
    - Enter amounts for applicable expense types
    - Attach receipts/documents for each expense
+   - Use arrow keys or click to change values (scroll wheel is disabled)

 3. **Private Vehicle**:
    - Enter kilometres driven